gvwilson/thirdbit/src/fiction/iffy/index.md

 swung down one-handed on the seatbelt, and twisted frantically to face forward as the stream splashed over her boots.
-She let go of the seatbelt strap and tried to run but stumbled and went to one knee.
+She let go of the strap and tried to run but stumbled and went to one knee.
 Pain bit her leg as stone hit bone.
 She struggled clumsily back to her feet as Edson ran back toward her.